-ANTIPOLO — Jayson Castro offered a glimpse of his recovery from a knee injury by putting up some shots prior to Game 1 of the PBA Season 50 Philippine Cup Finals between his TNT and San Miguel on Wednesday.
+ANTIPOLO – Jayson Castro offered a glimpse of his recovery from a knee injury by putting up some shots before Game 1 of the PBA Season 50 Philippine Cup Finals between his TNT and San Miguel on Wednesday.

-The 39-year-old took to the Ynares Center floor here and joined some of the Tropang 5G in loosening up prior to the championship series’ opening salvo, which his team eventually won by way of a 96-91 result to gain the early lead.
+The 39-year-old took to the Ynares Center floor here and joined some of the Tropang 5G in loosening up ahead of the championship series’ opening salvo, which his team eventually won, 96-91, to gain the early lead.

-Of course, that proved to be a sign of his return happening soon, which he intends to be during the Commissioner’s Cup that commences in March.
+It was a sign of a potential return soon, possibly during the Commissioner’s Cup that commences in March.

 “Target namin, next conference, elimination eh,” he told reporters moments after the match.